 At this point in time the capital value of the funds in the LBE scheme supporting the pension rights of the transferees has not been calculated or agreed and the FRS 17 figures above do not include an estimate of this value.
-It was agreed, however, that should there be a shortfall in the funds transferred to preserve benefits in the LPFA scheme then the funding bodies would make good this difference In view of this it would be reasonable to assume that the £11,379,000 deficit at 31 July 2013 would not be worse had the transfer of funds been made.
+It was agreed, however, that should there be a shortfall in the funds transferred to preserve benefits in the LPFA scheme then the funding bodies would make good this difference in view of this it would be reasonable to assume that the £15,216,000 deficit at 31 July 2015 would not be worse had the transfer of funds been made.

+28 Capital commitments Group and College

+Commitments authorised and contracted for at 31 July Year ended 2015 £000 Year ended 2014 £000

+Communication and contracted for all of bary

+Minor contracts

-28 Capital commitments Group and College Year ended Year ende 2013 20 £000 £0 Commitments authorised and contracted for at 31 July Minor contracts 101 Commitments authorised and contracted for at 31 July 101
+Commitments authorised and contracted for at 31 July